molily/molily.de/_posts/2017-12-21-robust-javascript.md

 For example, if a user in Indonesia visits a site hosted in Europe, the network latency slows down the transfer.
 With a <abbr title="content delivery networks">CDN</abbr> server in Indonesia, the assets can be served more quickly, lowering the risk of connection interruption.

-Apart from network connectivity problems, an HTTP request for a script can fail for other obvious reasons: 404 Not found, 500 Server error, etc. This seems trivial but these types of errors are probable the most common.
+Apart from network connectivity problems, an HTTP request for a script can fail for other obvious reasons: 404 Not found, 500 Server error, etc. This seems trivial but these types of errors are probably the most common.
 Monitor the server log to catch these errors.
 Use tools to find broken links and check the output of web crawlers like the [Google search robot](https://www.google.com/webmasters/tools/home?hl=en).

 ### Parsing errors